 Betterment vs Vanguard

-Vanguard and Betterment both support an extensive range of taxable and retirement account types, including Trusts, IRAs, rollover IRAs, SEP IRAs, and Roth IRAs.
+Vanguard and Betterment both support many taxable and retirement account types, including Trusts, IRAs, rollover IRAs, SEP IRAs, and Roth IRAs.

 Vanguard and Betterment offer a broad range of account types, including:

 - Roth IRA

 - Rollover IRA

 Both will advise upon, though will not manage, 401(k)s.

 > Tip: Check out blooom if you need help with your 401k

 And Vanguard will advise upon but will not manage 529 Plans, and will also advise upon third-party financial accounts.